Leonardo slams Zidane over Mbappe transfer talk

 Leonardo accused PSG's rivals of being jealous as he called for an end to speculation around Mbappe's future.

 "Honestly, I did not see this interview where he said it was a dream for him to play at Madrid.
-Neither read nor heard, and I never talked to him about it," he told reporters.
+Neither read nor heard, and I never talked to him about it," he said.

 "Maybe he said it one day and it became a Mexican telenovela and we continue like that.
 I think he is very intelligent.